JuliaPhylo/PhyloNetworks.jl/docs/src/man/trait_tree.md

 ```julia
 ancPred = ancestralStateReconstruction(phy, pred, params_simu)
 ```
-The object created has type `reconstructedStates`.
+The object created has type `ReconstructedStates`.
 Several extractors, as well as a plot function, can be applied to it:
 ```julia
 plot(phy, ancPred)